-Absences & Attendance: The asynchronous assessments cannot be made up for any reason.
+Absences & Attendance: The asynchronous Canvas deliverables (LSQs, LRPs, and Quizzes) cannot be made up for any reason.
 Otherwise, absence from an exam assessment will be awarded a score of zero.
 The instructor reserves the right to re-weight the composite grading structure above to accommodate valid excused absences (ie: medical emergency, etc.).
 This could involve an oral exam or alternate format.
 To hedge risk, it is in the students' best interest to complete as many of the course assessments as possible.